yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 We simply use the `onClick` attribute, and our `setDisplayModal()` updater function.

-To close the modal we can create two more click handlers:
+To close the modal, we can create two more click handlers:

-The first will be a close icon:
+The first will be a close icon within the modal:

 ```jsx
 <button className="Close" onClick={() => setDisplayModal(!displayModal)}>